This is an update of the fund profile originally published in 2008, and updated in May 2012. You can find that profile here.

 December 10, 2007.

-I have long been a fan of Artisan Global Value.
+I have long been a fan of this fund.
 It was the first “new” fund to earn the “star in the shadows” designation.
-Its management team won Morningstar’s International-Stock Manager of the Year honors in 2008 and was a finalist for the award in 2011.
+Its management team won Morningstar’s International-Stock Manager of the Year honors in 2008 and was a finalist for the award in 2011 and 2012.
 In announcing the 2011 nomination, Morningstar’s senior international fund analyst, William Samuel Rocco, observed:

 Artisan Global Value has . . . outpaced more than 95% of its rivals since opening in December 2007.
 There’s a distinctive strategy behind these distinguished results.
 Samra and O’Keefe favor companies that are selling well below their estimates of intrinsic value, consider companies of all sizes, and let country and sector weightings fall where they may.
 They typically own just 40 to 50 names.
 Thus, both funds consistently stand out from their category peers and have what it takes to continue to outperform.
 And the fact that both managers have more than $1 million invested in each fund is another plus.

-We attributed that success to a handful of factors:
+We attribute that success to a handful of factors: